AFE Families Still Hospitalized

 Meal Trains

-When your loved one has been released from the hospital many people will often volunteer to deliver a meal as a way to offer assistance.
-Ask a family member or friend to coordinate the process and spread the word to others who may want to participate.
+When coming home from the hospital people may volunteer to deliver a meal as a way to help.
+Ask a family member or friend to coordinate the process.
 Include friends, co-workers, neighbors and church members.

 Set a specific time for meals to be delivered.
-If it is too difficult for the family to speak with each person delivering meals, try to arrange to have someone at your home to accept each meal.
 You may also consider requesting meals be left in a cooler placed by the front door.

 Be sure to make note of any food allergies, preferences or limitations.
-Have the coordinator keep a log of people who provide meals and their contact information so you can offer words of appreciation at a later time.
+Have the coordinator keep a log of people who provide meals so you can thank them at a later time.

 Gift cards for Door Dash, Uber Eats, Grub Hub and Postmates are also great options.